Tuesday, October 5, 2021

 While I couldn't get the same precise angle, the above is close enough.
 It shows a similar view south toward the Empire State Building.
 Let's pick out the things that are the same and a very few that have changed.

-The first thing you will have noticed if you have very sharp eyes is that the business at the extreme left of the 1984 photo (on the southeast corner of 58th Street) was F.A.O.
+The business on the southeast corner of 58th Street used to be F.A.O.
 Schwartz.
-It was an institution in 1984 and it likely seemed it would never close its flagship store on 5th Avenue.
+It was an institution in the 1980s that seemed likely to never close its flagship store on 5th Avenue.
 You may remember it from "Big" (1988) when Tom Hanks danced on the giant piano.
-New Yorkers fondly remember it for its annual Christmas displays, one of the highlights of the season.
+New Yorkers fondly remember it for its annual Christmas displays, one of the seasonal highlights.

 F.A.O.
-Schwartz operated at 745 Fifth Avenue, the site shown in the 1984 picture and the one directly above, until 1986.
+Schwartz operated at 745 Fifth Avenue until 1986.
 Then, after some mergers and acquisitions that were all the rage in 1986, a new owner moved it across 58th Street to 767 Fifth Avenue, better known as the GM Building.
-That would be behind and to the left of where the 1984 photographer was standing.
+That would be behind and to the left of where the above image was taken.

 Alas, after numerous ownership changes and a bankruptcy, F.A.O.
 Schwartz wound up being bought by Toys 'R Us in 2090.
-That corporation had a lot of problems.
+That corporation had many problems.
 So, the flagship store in the GM Building closed down in 2015.

 But not to fear!
 F.A.O.
 Schwartz reopened its store at 30 Rockefeller Plaza in November 2018.
 So, we can all still get our holiday fix there.

-Just to give a little perspective, the above capture shows the two sites of F.A.O.
+Just to give a little perspective, there were two different sites of F.A.O.
 Schwartz on Fifth Avenue.
-The old site from 1931-1986 is in the center-right, while the 1986-2015 location in the GM Buildings is at the left.
+The old site from 1931-1986, and another from 1986-2015 in the GM Buildings.
 Yes, they literally just moved across the street.
 I personally identify F.A.O.
 Schwartz as being in the GM Building on the ground floor.
 It was spacious and had good light.
 I saw Susan Sarandon, who lives nearby, give some kind of presentation there in 2001.
 It really was a great location.

-Speaking of Bergdorf Goodman, you probably knew that it was that massive building on the far side of 5th Avenue in the 1984 photo.
+Speaking of Bergdorf Goodman, you perhaps knew that it was a massive building on the far (east) side of 5th Avenue.
 It has been there since 1928, so its centenary is coming up fast.
 Now, while it may have seemed like F.A.O.
 Schwartz was eternal, Bergdorf Goodman on 5th Avenue actually is eternal.
 It seems that if there's ever, God forbid, a nuclear holocaust, the cockroaches will still go to Bergdorf Goodman to buy their $300 sweaters.
 Bergdorf opened a men's store across the street (on the east side of 5th Avenue) in 1990 and since has expanded to take over the F.A.O.
 Schwartz space.

 You may remember Bergdorf Goodman from the film "Arthur" (1981).
 It was already a long-established presence then.
 However, Neiman Marcus, which owns Bergdorf Goodman, recently filed for bankruptcy due to the 2020 pandemic, so who knows what the future holds in store for it.
 Strangely enough, due to numerous corporate transactions, F.A.O.
 Schwartz, which has recently opened stores in Beijing, London, And Dublin, now is probably more financially sound than Bergdorf Goodman.
 That's life in the big city.

-Anyway, so the view of Fifth Avenue south from 58th Street hasn't changed much since 1984 aside from some that.
+Anyway, so the view of Fifth Avenue south from 58th Street hasn't changed much since the mid-1980s aside from that.
 If you go there today, you'll see basically the same view and probably will for decades to come.
-As I like to say in this series, the more things change, the more they stay the same, and the view south from 58th Street down Fifth Avenue in NYC proves it.
+As I like to say in this series, the more things change, the more they stay the same, and the view south from 58th Street up Fifth Avenue in NYC proves it.

-Before we take our leave of this spot, let's do a 180 and see what that 1984 photographer had his or her back to.
+Before we take our leave of this spot, let's do a 180 and see what else is nearby.
 That's the Plaza Hotel over on the left (built 1905-07 with many later renovations), Central Park off in the distance in the center (created 1857-76), and The Sherry-Netherland at 781 Fifth Avenue on the right (built 1926-27).
 Yes, this little corner of the world has been pretty much the same (including the GM Building, built 1964-68) for a long, long time.

 Thanks for stopping by!
 Please visit some of my other pages as we look at how things looked then, and now.